bertdida/twitter-quote-scraper/README.md

 ## Thanks

-My gratitude to [@Tobaloidee](https://github.com/Tobaloidee) for making the awesome logo.
+My gratitude to [@Tobaloidee](https://github.com/Tobaloidee) for making this project's awesome logo.